LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

 <script src="/assets/javascripts/jquery.js"></script>
 ```

 Note that we don’t specify the first `folder` parameter when we reverse the route.
 This is because our routes file defines a single mapping for the `Assets.at` action, where the `folder` parameter is fixed.
-So it is doesn't need to be specified explicitly.
+So it doesn't need to be specified explicitly.

-However if you define two mapping for the `Assets.at` action, like:
+However if you define two mappings for the `Assets.at` action, like:

 ```
 GET  /javascripts/*file        Assets.at("public/javascripts", file)
 GET  /images/*file             Assets.at("public/images", file)
 ```

-You will need to specify both parameters when using the reverse router:
+… you will need to specify both parameters when using the reverse router:

 ```html
 <script src="@routes.Assets.at("public/javascripts", "jquery.js")">